singlebrook/gnip-rule/CONTRIBUTING.md

 * Please keep code style consistent with surrounding code.

 ## Testing
-You can run all tests by simply running `bundle exec rspec spec` from your favorite shell.
+You can run all tests by simply running `bundle exec rake test` from your favorite shell.